-Slippery-Hill was created and is maintained by me, Larry Warren.
+Slippery-Hill was created by Larry Warren and is maintained by Larry and Sonya Badigian.
 It started as a list of fiddle tunes in the key of C and has blossomed into what you see today.
-For a more detailed description of how things went in the beginning, read this interview by Jon Bekoff.
+For a more detailed description of how things progressed, read this interview by Jon Bekoff.
 Please keep in mind, the second sentence of the interview is a humorous overstatement!

 People kept and still are sending me rare, hard to find Old Time fiddle tunes to add to the Slippery-Hill web site.
 I began adding books starting with the Milliner-Koken book.
 Things really took off.
 Roy Pilgrim gave me the idea for the Arkansas page, which has been a big hit.
 The Emmett Lundy page was created with all the Library of Congress tunes that had never been made commercially available.
 Thank John Reddick for that.